Umbria self guided walking holiday, the North Valley

 4. Finally, how would you rate your holiday overall?

 It was fabulous!
 Loved the people I met along the way!
 I have new friends that will hold a special place in my heart always.
-Thanks Colomba, Cristina, and all in between.
+Thanks Colomba, Cristina, and all

 Read the operator's response here:

 Planet1) We support a local NGO, TAMAT, that is working on a project to develop sustainable mobility (H2power project) and we buy their gadgets to fund their activities.
 They are working, with other partners, on developing a demonstrator vehicle that is using as fuel a variable mixture of methane and hydrogen, that can be produced from renewable energy sources.
 They also organize awareness raising events for citizens and students about sustainable development and mobility and about the solution to preserve our environment.